m-kraus/ansible-demo/README.md

 Vagrant and Virtualbox need to be installed to run this demo.

+Note: Vagrant would be able to use Ansible-Playbooks for provisioning virtual machines.
+But to keep the dependencies on the host as small as possible, I opted to use Shell-script provisioning instead.

 ## Starting the demo

 After cloning this repository, change into the repo-directory: